Join leading data scientists in debating hot issues in the profession.

-Amy was employee #1 at Quid, where she prototyped and deployed the company’s first software for analysing current themes in technological innovation, and is now Product Manager for the data platform.
+Amy until recently was the Director of Mathematics at Quid, where she had been since its inception, prototyping and launching the company’s technology for analyzing document sets.
 A Cambridge Mathematician who previously worked in London modeling cities, Amy is fascinated by complex human systems, and the algorithms and data that help us understand them.

 For information on exhibition and sponsorship opportunities at the conference, contact Susan Stewart at email@example.com.